TeamMGE/MicrobialGenomicsCourse/_extras/Pangenome.md

 Find more information of the pangenome [here](http://www.metagenomics.wiki/pdf/definition/pangenome)

-### Extract genes recB, rubA and dnaA from two genomes.
+### Extract proteins RecB, RubA and DnaA from two genomes.

 For this, we need to find if the genes are present in the annotated files.